 Not to mention, the bar hands out coffee, juice, or Cuba Libre to anyone who wants it – all is included in the cover charge!

 Playa Giron is an incredibly beautiful diving site, the exit spot easy, the water unimaginable clear, and the conditions (at least this particular day) excellent.

-No current, “limitless” visibility, and a vibrant submarine life all along the wall only a minute swim from shore.
+There is no current, “limitless” visibility, and a vibrant submarine life all along the wall only a minute’s swim from these shores in Cuba.